thesensetree/forestry-demo/pricing.md

 We mainly operate in the West end of Mississauga (green zone) but we're happy to serve you outside of that area.

-Inside green zone - flat fee $15
+Inside green zone - starting at Zone 1- $25, Zone 2 - $35

-Outside green zone - progressive fee from $20 depending on distance
+Outside green zone - progressive fee from $35 depending on distance

 ![](/uploads/2018/10/16/travel-zone1.PNG)